AndrewH2O/MarbleSolitaire/ReadMe.md

 ### Editing xaml

-Editing the view from the MarbleSolitaire project using Expression Blend designer requires 32bit build so switch that platform target back to any Cpu, build then switch back to targeting x64 as mentioned above to run the project.
+Editing the view from the MarbleSolitaire project using Expression Blend designer requires 32bit build so switch that platform target back to any Cpu, build before editing and then switch back to targeting x64 as mentioned above to run the project.

 ## View